pandas-dev/pandas/doc/README.rst

 Contributing to the documentation
 =================================

-Whether you are someone who loves writing, teaching, or development, contributing to the documentation is a huge value.
-While some familiarity with **pandas** is helpful, we don't expect you to be an expert to contribute documentation.
-In fact, new users of **pandas** can provide helpful improvements and clarify things that are confusing to them.
-By improving the documentation even a small bit, you will be helping the next person while gaining experience yourself.
+If you're not the developer type, contributing to the documentation is equally as valuable to us.
+You don't even have to be an expert on *pandas* to do so!
+Something as simple as rewriting small passages for clarity as you reference the docs is a simple but effective way to contribute.
+The next person to read that passage will be in your debt!

+Actually, there are sections of the docs that are worse off by being written by experts.
+If something in the docs doesn't make sense to you, updating the relevant section after you figure it out is a simple way to ensure it will help the next person.

 .. contents:: Table of contents:
    :local: